Judiciary panel takes first steps toward impeachment vote

 “That’s the wrong reason to impeach somebody, and the American people are seeing through this,” Collins said.
 “But at the end of the day, my heart breaks for a committee that has trashed this institution.”

-On Wednesday, Republicans are expected to offer an array of amendments and make procedural motions, even if they know none of them will pass.
+Republicans are expected to offer an array of amendments and make procedural motions on Thursday, even if they know none of them will pass.
 The Judiciary panel is made up of some of the most partisan members on both sides, and Republicans will launch animated arguments in Trump’s defense.

 Earlier Wednesday, Collins said the GOP would offer amendments but said they’d mainly be about allowing more time to debate.